-Staff will be aware that children may not be ready or know how to disclose abuse and that they may also be afraid to tell.
-It is important that staff build relationships with children and display professional curiosity.
-If a child discloses abuse, staff will respond appropriately:
+We are aware that children may not be ready or know how to disclose abuse and that they may also be afraid to tell.
+It is important that we build relationships with children and display professional curiosity.
+If a child discloses abuse, we will respond appropriately by:

-- We will listen to the child and avoid interrupting except to clarify.
-We will allow the child to make the disclosure at their own pace and in their own way. - We will not interrogate the child, we may ask open-ended questions to clarify the situation, but we will not ask leading questions.
-Children will only be interviewed by trained Social Workers or Police Officers. - We will not make any promises to the child about not passing on information.
-Information may need to be shared to get help in place. - Information will be recorded accurately, including the timing, setting and those present, as well as what was said. - The DSL will be informed as soon as possible (within the same working day).
+- Listening to the child and avoiding interrupting, except to clarify and allowing the child to make the disclosure at their own pace and in their own way. - Not interrogating the child but asking open-ended questions to clarify the situation.
+Children will only be interviewed by trained Social Workers or Police Officers. - Not making any promises to the child about not passing on information.
+Information may need to be shared to get help in place. - Recording information accurately, including the timing, setting and those present, as well as what was said. - Informing the DSL as soon as possible (within the same working day). - Providing appropriate support for the child.